Warhammer 40K: The Squats, AKA Leagues of Votann Lost To Time

 The Squats made a short appearance in the racial background section of the core 40K rulebook.
 They would appear referenced in other faction’s codices yet never received one of their own.
 The writing was on the wall.

 Then, of course, you have to factor the incredible “Rule of Cool” power of things like the Land Train, Overlord Airship and the giant Goliath Mega-Cannons.
-There were simply amazing in EPIC!
+There were simply an amazing army in EPIC!

 Squat army in EPIC circa 1992